sui-foundation/sui-move-intro-course/advanced-topics/BCS_encoding/lessons/BCS_encoding.md

 # BCS Encoding

 Binary Canonical Serialization, or BCS, is a serialization format developed in the context of the Diem blockchain, and is now extensively used in most of the blockchains based on Move (Sui, Starcoin, Aptos, 0L).
-BCS is not only used in the Move VM, but also used in transaction and event coding.
+BCS is not only used in the Move VM, but also used in transaction and event coding, such as serializing transactions before signing, or parsing event data.

 Knowing how BCS works is crucial if you want to understand how Move works at a deeper level and become a Move expert.
 Let's dive in.